1

 -

-Size & Growth: Typically 6-12 inches tall with a spread of 8-15 inches; slow to moderate growth -
+Size & Growth: Typically reaches 6-8 inches tall and wide, with slow to moderate growth. -

 Hardiness Zones: 9-11 -